Getting to Know Intimate Product Ingredients

-What is in your favourite lube?
+What's in your favourite lube?
 What makes that massage oil tingle?
-You might already be ingredient savvy or you may just be curious, but either way, check out these (sometimes) confusing ingredients and gain some priceless knowledge on how these products may effect you!
+You might already be ingredient savvy or you may just be curious, but either way, we're breaking down these sometimes confusing ingredients so you know exactly what's going on and in your body.

-Found in many products including soap, sexual lubricants, body care items and food, glycerin or glycerine is the common name for glycerol.
-It is a sugar alcohol that is sweet-tasting and acts as a humectant to keep things moist.
-It is water soluble and easy to wash away.
-While glycerine is less sweet that table sugar, it is still a sugar and this can be a problem for some people susceptible to yeast infections.
+Found in many products including soap, sexual lubricants, body care items, and food, glycerin or glycerine is the common name for glycerol.
+It's a sugar alcohol that is sweet-tasting and acts as a humectant to keep things moist.
+It's water-soluble and easy to wash away.
+While glycerine is less sweet that table sugar, it's still a sugar and this can be a problem for some people susceptible to yeast infections.
 There is a debate as to whether or not it is the “right type of sugar” to promote yeast but anecdotally, Good For Her has spoken to many people who have found that glycerin can exaggerate existing yeast issues.
-If you never get yeast infections and have spic and span vaginal ecology, products containing glycerine should not be a problem for you.
-Glycerin in some lubes can make it become sticky or tacky after the water in the lube has evaporated.
-These lubes just need a little hydration: add some saliva, water or a little more lube to bring back the slippery-ness.
+If you never get yeast infections and have a robust vaginal ecology, products containing glycerine should not be a problem for you.
+Glycerine in some lubes can make them sticky or tacky after the water in the lube has evaporated.
+These lubes just need a little hydration: add some saliva, water, or a little more lube to bring back the slippery-ness.

 Vegetable glycerin(e) refers to the original source of the fat that the glycerin is derived from, usually coconut or palm oils.
 Vegans and vegetarians would want to look for products that specifically state “vegetable glycerin” in the ingredients list.